DHTMLX/scheduler-docs/data/recurring_events.md

 ### Differences from iCalendar Format

-Our format differs from the iCalendar format in two key ways:
+Our format differs from the iCalendar format in the two key moments:

-#### Separate Storage of STDATE and DTEND:
+#### Separate storage of STDATE and DTEND:

-In the iCalendar format, the start and end dates of a recurring series are typically included as part of the **RRULE** string as **STDATE** and **DTEND** properties.
+In the iCalendar format, the start and end dates of a recurring series are typically included as a part of the **RRULE** string as **STDATE** and **DTEND** properties.
 In our format, **stdate** and **dtend** are stored as separate fields.
 This separation allows for easier manipulation and querying of recurring events by date without the need to parse the **RRULE** string.

-Here is the example of the recurring event series that is set to repeat every Monday starting from June 1st 2024 up until December 1st 2024:
+Here is an example of the recurring event series which is set to repeat every Monday starting from June 1, 2024 up until December 1, 2024:

 ~~~
 {
   "id": 1,